rm46627/filmweb-scraper/README.md

 # want
 Want is a CLI data scraper for https://www.filmweb.pl/.
 Visits movies from "want to see" page of given user,
-creates txt file with every movie that is available on any vod and lists those vod sites.
+creates txt file and lists movies that are available on any vod site.

 #### how to use:
 ```